johnckealy/djengu/README.md

 run of this command will set up the virtual machine based on the `.djengu/.production_toolbox/server_setup.sh` set up script.
-You can also use this script on a real server, for example when initializing a digitalocean droplet.
+You can also use this script on a real server, e.g. when initializing a DigitalOcean droplet.

-If you make changes to domain name or any other server related settings in the `.env.prod` file, remember to re-run this recipe.
+If you make changes to any domain names or any other server related settings in the `.env.prod` file, remember to re-run this recipe.

 #### `make clean`
 Remove all build files and start everything fresh.

 #### `make deploy`
-Deploy the application on the production server (or vagrant VM)
+Deploy the application on the production server (or vagrant VM).

 #### `make decrypt-dotenv`
 You'll need to run this command outside of the `make` recipe,